orangejuice/blog/data/activity/movie-被解救的姜戈-2012/record.en.md

 douban:
   rating: 8.8
   subtitle: 2012 / USA / Drama Action Western Adventure / Quentin Tarantino /
-    Jamie Foxx, Leonardo DiCaprio
+    Jamie Foxx Leonardo DiCaprio
 ---

-The fearless white protagonist is truly magnificent, humorous and kind, truly a role born for the silver screen.
-DiCaprio's crazed performance is very stylized, like watching a drugged wolf of Wall Street.
-A historical romance full of beautiful aspects.
+The fearless and noble white male protagonist is truly magnificent, humorous, and kind-hearted, seemingly born for the silver screen.
+Leonardo's manic performance is highly stylized, reminiscent of watching 'The Wolf of Wall Street' on drugs.
+It's a historical romance filled with beauty and positivity.